2005 New England Patriots season: Arrivals

 Unlike past Patriots offseasons, the 2005 offseason did not bring the arrival of any would-be full-time starters.
 Linebackers Chad Brown and Monty Beisel started six games together to begin the season, but both were benched in favor of Mike Vrabel and Tedy Bruschi, after returning from his stroke.
 Veteran quarterback and New England native Doug Flutie returned to the Patriots for the final season of his career, having last played for them in 1989.
-In November, facing multiple injuries to their defensive backfield, the Patriots signed veteran defensive back Artrell Hawkins, who would go on to start six games, including both of the Patriots' playoff games.
+In November, facing multiple injuries to their defensive backfield, the Patriots signed veteran cornerback Artrell Hawkins, who would go on to start six games, including both of the Patriots' playoff games.
 Other arrivals were Chad Scott, Wesly Mallard, Tim Dwight, Antuan Edwards, Chad Morton, and David Terrell, but only Scott and Dwight finished the season with the Patriots.

 Free agents or potential free agents Brandon Gorin, Patrick Pass, Stephen Neal, Tom Ashworth, Don Davis, David Givens, Jarvis Green, and Troy Brown (after being released) were all re-signed, while Tom Brady, Mike Vrabel, and Green all received long-term contract extensions.
-Defensive lineman Richard Seymour held out for the first four days of training camp but returned after receiving a raise.
+Defensive end Richard Seymour held out for the first four days of training camp but returned after receiving a raise.
 Kicker Adam Vinatieri signed and played the full season under his franchise tag tender.

-On March 4, the Patriots traded a third-round pick and a fifth-round pick in the 2005 NFL Draft to the Arizona Cardinals for defensive back Duane Starks and a fifth-round pick in the 2005 draft.
+On March 4, the Patriots traded a third round pick and a fifth round pick in the 2005 NFL draft to the Arizona Cardinals for safety Duane Starks and a fifth-round pick in the 2005 draft.
 Starks started six-straight games for the Patriots before being placed on injured reserve in November.
-Also, during the preseason, the Patriots traded their fifth-round pick in the 2006 NFL Draft to the Cleveland Browns for wide receiver André Davis, who started four games for the Patriots in 2005 after being released and re-signed.
+Also, during the preseason, the Patriots traded their fifth-round pick in the 2006 NFL draft to the Cleveland Browns for wide receiver André Davis, who started four games for the Patriots in 2005 after being released and re-signed.